Skip to main content

 Practical Example

-Scenario: You want an agent that can prepare and sign Ethereum transfers only, with a 7-day authorization window.
+Scenario: You want an agent that can prepare and sign transfers from the treasury wallet, capped at 1 ETH per transaction and 10 signatures per hour.
 Setup:

 3. Configure the MCP server: